We would like to invite everyone to take a look at just a few of the volunteers that make it happen, visit our Volunteer Spotlight!

 Physician Outreach Volunteers contact clinical practices to build relationships with physicians, educating them about the disease and about the programs and services offered by the Alzheimer’s Association.
 Contacts are made face-to-face and via phone.
 In order to fulfill the demands of the role, physician outreach volunteers are required to have a good working knowledge of Alzheimer’s disease, including the ability to provide answers to common questions about diagnosis and treatment, or a strong medical background.
 Experience in pharmaceutical sales or working in clinical practices is preferred.
 Click here to read the position description.

 Volunteers assist with the general office duties such as answering phones, photocopying, faxing, assistance with mass mailings, filing, data entry, and aid in the overall workflow of the office.

-Volunteers can assist with special events or conferences such as preparing materials, mass mailings, data entry and day-of-event/conference assistance such as registration check-in, set up, and hospitality.
-Another option is to volunteer for our signature event Walk to End Alzheimer’s.
-Volunteers are needed to participate in activities such as planning committees, thank you calls to Walk participants and day of event assistance.
+Volunteers can assist with special events, conferences, galas, luncheons, or meetings.
+This includes preparing materials, mass mailings, data entry and day-of-event/conference assistance such as registration check-in, set up, tear down and hospitality.
+Another option is to volunteer for our signature events Walk to End Alzheimer’s or The Longest Day.
+Volunteers are needed to participate in recruiting volunteers and participants and day of event assistance.

 Special Events Committee Volunteers assist with the planning and execution of fundraisers, helping fuel the mission‐relative initiatives of care, support and research of the Alzheimer’s Association.
 Committee member tasks include recruiting team members, raising revenue, increasing awareness and implementing event activities.

 The Volunteer Committee is a group of outgoing and energetic community volunteers who are willing to take on a one year leadership role in helping to recruit and mentor teams for the Alzheimer’s Association’s The Longest Day.
 Click here to read the position description.